 Local Leaders of Education

-Jon is the Principal of St Aldhelm’s Academy and a local Leader of Education.
+Jon is the Director of Secondary Education and a local Leader of Education.
 He is a proud member of the teaching profession and has spent the last twelve years in senior leadership.
 Jon is a member of the senior leadership team which ensured that OFSTED removed St Aldhelm’s Academy out of special measures to good in just under a year.
 Jon’s experience ranges from developing pastoral systems, teaching and learning, leadership development and securing accountability in a positive and principled way.

 With a particular interest in Systems Leadership, Coaching, SEND (Provision Development) and Person Centred Approaches, James has been part of the Ambitions Academies trust since 2014.
 Having begun his career as a Teaching Assistant and an Early Years practitioner, James has worked within the Specialist Sector of Education since 2003, with over a decade of leadership experience in the Specialist Sector.